shawnyama/zelda-timelines/src/data/GUIDE.md

 }
 ```

-### 2a.
+### 2b.
 Some pointers
+#### Organization
 - The order of your branches will appear in the order you write them.
 Write one branch at a time.
 Once you start a new branch write a comment above it so its easy to find/organize.
+  - Check out how the other timelines are organized under `src/data/timelines`, there is a comment before a new branch starts
 - If your timeline includes the usual adult, child or downfall branches please write those branches in this order for consistency: adult, child, downfall
+#### Adding your own events
-- If you have some sort of event that you want to add to the `Events` enumerator feel free to add it
+- If you have some sort of event(s) that you want to add to the `Events` or `Eras` enumerators feel free to add them
+- Do not add to the `GameIds` enumerator
+#### Misc.
 - Some programming lingo you may want to lookup:
   - string
   - list/array
   - object
   - enumerator
   - comment
+- Your work in StackBlitz is saved in browser (local storage).
+So if you clear your browser data your work will be erased.

-### 2b.
+### 2c.
 Subgraphs (advanced)
 This step may be optional or not needed for your timeline.

 #### What are subgraphs?